You’re entitled to be paid fairly for the work you do. It’s against the law for your employer to make unfair deductions from your wage

 If your employer refuses to pay and does not give a fair reason for doing this, you can make a claim against them.
 You can claim for the breach of your employment contract at either the employment tribunal or small claims court (part of the county court).

 The employment tribunal has a deadline of three months, less one day to claim your missing pay.

 The small claims court is for claims up to £10,000 and gives you six years to claim.
 As well as unpaid wages, you can also claim for any employer loan, pension payment, expenses, redundancy pay or benefits such as private health care and gym membership that were covered by your employment contract.
 Find out more about our small claim service.

 If your claim is for over £10,000 you can use the county court, where you can claim for the same losses as in the small claims court, except that if you win your claim you can also claim back the bulk of your legal costs.

 For claims under £10,000 you may want to proceed on your own.
 To help you with this we can assist by explaining how the complex rules apply to your particular situation, the wording of your request to your employer and completing the court forms.
-Ask about for our £99 Ask the Legal Expert service when you use our confidential Free First Advice service to find out how we can help you.
+Ask about for our £99 Ask the Legal Expert service when you use our confidential Free Initial Assessment service to find out how we can help you.